tianheg/til/css/use-a-css-class-to-style-an-element.md

-# Use a CSS Class to Style an Element
+# Use A CSS Class To Style An Element

 ```html
 <head>